-- Tune a WebLogic Messaging Bridge according Section 15, "Tuning WebLogic Message Bridge." - If you are using non-persistent non-transactional remote producer clients, then consider enabling one-way calls.
-See Section 13.15, "Using One-Way Message Sends." - Consider using JMS distributed queues.
-See "Using Distributed Queues" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - If you are already using distributed queues, see Section 13.4, "Distributed Queue Tuning." - Avoid configuring sorted destinations, including priority sorted destinations.
+- Tune a WebLogic Messaging Bridge according Section 16, "Tuning WebLogic Message Bridge." - If you are using non-persistent non-transactional remote producer clients, then consider enabling one-way calls.
+See Section 14.16, "Using One-Way Message Sends." - Consider using JMS distributed queues.
+See "Using Distributed Queues" in Programming JMS for Oracle WebLogic Server. - If you are already using distributed queues, see Section 14.4, "Tuning Distributed Oueues." - Consider using advanced distributed topic features (PDTs).
+See Developing Advanced Pub/Sub Applications in Programming JMS for Oracle WebLogic Server. - If your applications use Topics, see Section 14.5, "Tuning Topics." - Avoid configuring sorted destinations, including priority sorted destinations.
 FIFO or LIFO destinations are the most efficient.
 Destination sorting can be expensive when there are large message backlogs, even a backlog of a few hundred messages can lower performance. - Use careful selector design.
-See "Filtering Messages" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Run applications on the same WebLogic Servers that are also hosting destinations.
+See "Filtering Messages" in Programming JMS for Oracle WebLogic Server. - Run applications on the same WebLogic Servers that are also hosting destinations.
 This eliminates networking and some or all marshalling overhead, and can heavily reduce network and CPU usage.
 It also helps ensure that transactions are local to a single server.
 This is one of the major advantages of using an application server's embedded messaging.

-13.2 Handling Large Message Backlogs
+14.2 Handling Large Message Backlogs